UnionOfRAD/manual/en/configuration/servers/iis.md

 ## Preparations

-To make IIS work well with Lithium's pretty URL system, install the URL Rewrite extension located on the [http://www.iis.net/download/URLRewrite](iis.net website) and follow the proper installation instructions located there.
+To make IIS work well with li3's pretty URL system, install the URL Rewrite extension located on the [http://www.iis.net/download/URLRewrite](iis.net website) and follow the proper installation instructions located there.

 Next, follow the setup instructions for PHP on IIS - [http://php.iis.net/](http://php.iis.net/)